wind198/use-virtual-scroll-by-milestones/readme.md

 + direction: The optional property, indicate direction of the list
 + data: An array of item data
 + renderItem: A function that receive an item of data array and return the rendered item
-+ itemElementType: The optional property, indicate the element type of the milestone component
++ itemElementType: The optional property, indicate the element type of the milestone and avatar component, default to div element
 + intersectionOptions: Optional property, you can set the root element and the root margin.
 Root margin should > 300px, larger value will make more item being rendered.

 ## Notes